 Any ordinary person may get audited, but the chances are small if you don't go overboard with deductions and are diligent about reporting all income.
 As far as tax extensions go, it's possible that filing one, particularly if you're not fully prepared to file or you're going to do it in a rush, could reduce your risk of an IRS tax audit instead of increasing it by giving you time to ensure your tax return accuracy.

 How to File a Tax Extension

-One thing that can be confusing to people who need an extension on their income tax returns is the filing process, especially because the IRS says that you can automatically extend your time to file by six months.
+One thing that can confuse people who need an extension on their income tax returns is the filing process, mainly because the IRS says that you can automatically extend your time to file by six months.
 Here is the step-by-step process:

 - If you pay by check, you should print a copy of Form 4868 and enclose it with your payment.